farishaummimath/namaste-react/31-12-2022/assignment/readme.md

   #  What is Tree Shaking?

+     Tree shaking is a term commonly used within a JavaScript context to describe the removal of dead code.
+     Module bundlers (e.g., webpack ) automatically remove dead code when bundling multiple JavaScript files into single files.
+     This is important for preparing code that is production ready, for example with clean structures and minimal file size.

   #  What is Hot Module Replacement?
   #  List down your favourite 5 superpowers of Parcel
   #  What is `.gitignore`?
 What should we add and not add into it?